lowRISC/opentitan/doc/security/specs/README.md

----
-title: "OpenTitan Security Model Specification"
+# OpenTitan Security Model Specification
----

 The current version of the security model targets discrete silicon implementations of OpenTitan.
 The architecture for an integrated IP solution